Article

 At our studio, we work on projects where every frame matters — and increasingly, so does every minute of an artist’s time.

-The Problem with AI on the Desktop
+The Problem with GenAI on the Desktop

 ComfyUI was designed to run on a single machine.
 When an artist launches a workflow, their GPU is fully occupied until the job completes.
+For quick tests and during R&D for custom workflow development, that’s fine.
+For frequently used workflows, high-resolution video processing and production-scale workloads, it becomes a bottleneck.
+Workstations get locked.
+Artists wait.
+Productivity drops.

-• Client data leaves your infrastructure
+• Client data leaves your local infrastructure when you use cloud solutions

 The Insight: AI Jobs Are Render Jobs